List of traditional card and tile packs: Standard hanafuda

-Expanded Hanafuda
+Expanded hanafuda

-Some decks include a 13th suit, which rather than being associated with a month, is labeled simply as "Snow."
-The Snow suit has one card of each rank (like the November suit), and is illustrated with bamboo as its plant.
+Some decks include a 13th suit, which rather than being associated with a month, is labeled simply as "snow."
+The snow suit has one card of each rank (like the November suit), and is illustrated with bamboo as its plant.

-Other decks include a different 13th suit labeled as "Earth," and a 14th suit labeled as "Heaven."
+Other decks include a different 13th suit labeled as "earth," and a 14th suit labeled as "heaven."
 Both of these suits have two normal cards.

-Mahjong
+Kabufuda

+Kabufuda is a Japanese single-suited deck with ranks Ace, 2 through 9, and a single court card.
+The cards are quadruplicated to form a 40-card deck.

+E-awase karuta

+E-awase karuta do not feature suits nor ranks.
+They are used to play matching games and are divided into two sets: yomifuda (reading cards) and torifuda (grabbing cards).
+The sets are equal in size so that each yomifuda will have a matching torifuda.
+There are two major variants: Uta-garuta with 200 cards featuring poetry, and Iroha karuta with 96 cards featuring hiragana.

+Money suited

+Full money-suited

+Hakka's Six Tigers decks and Vietnamese Bài bất both feature the four suits of Cash, Strings of Cash, Myriads of Strings, and Tens of Myriads.
+Each suit has ranks 1 through 9.
+There may also be up to 3 special honor cards added to this format depending on region.
+This makes a total of 4x9+3= 39 cards.
+Note that the suit and rank are solely determined by text written on the top and bottom of the cards, so that the artwork in the middle doesn't have to match.

+Note that Bài bất omits the 1 of Tens of Myriad making a total of 38 cards.

-Standard Mahjong
+Standard money-suited (Mahjong)

 Mahjong sets have a different composition from playing cards, with the 144 tiles usually being divided into 3 categories:

 "Suited Tiles," which constitute the majority of the pack, are divided into three suits: Circles, Bamboo, and Characters.
 There are nine ranks, those just being numbered 1 to 9.
 Each suit has four tiles of each rank, thus there are 108 suited tiles in total.

 "Honor Tiles" encompasses 7 distinct tiles: East Wind, South Wind, West Wind, North Wind, Red Dragon, Green Dragon, and White Dragon.
 There are four of each Honor Tile, which means there are a total of 28 honor tiles.

 And lastly "Flower Tiles," which is the smallest group, containing 8 tiles.
 The first four tiles are numbered from 1 to 4 and are associated with the Four Seasons.
 The last four tiles are also numbered 1 - 4, and are labeled as "The Four Gentlemen."
 Unlike the other groups, these tiles aren't quadruplicated, leaving only 8 tiles.